YusukeIwaki/playwright-ruby-client/documentation/docs/api/route.md

 **Details**

-Note that any overrides such as `url` or `headers` only apply to the request being routed.
-If this request results in a redirect, overrides will not be applied to the new redirected request.
-If you want to propagate a header through redirects, use the combination of [Route#fetch](./route#fetch) and [Route#fulfill](./route#fulfill) instead.
+The `headers` option applies to both the routed request and any redirects it initiates.
+However, `url`, `method`, and `postData` only apply to the original request and are not carried over to redirected requests.

 [Route#continue](./route#continue) will immediately send the request to the network, other matching handlers won't be invoked.
 Use [Route#fallback](./route#fallback) If you want next matching handler in the chain to be invoked.